discoHR/C64C-C128-multikernal-adapter/README.txt

 There are two LED colour themes but due to hardware limitations, they don't differ much.
 You can hold the restore key during power-on to toggle between the two themes.
-Theme #1: red, blue, green, cyan
+Theme #1: yellow, blue ?, ?
-Theme #2: red, magenta, yellow, white
+Theme #2: orange, magenta, ?, ?

 DISCLAIMER: THIS IS UNTESTED AND COULD FRY YOUR COMPUTER.
 USE AT OWN RISK!

-I will test it on my C64s and C128s and remove the notice above when I find it safe to use.
+I'm testing it on my C64C and C128 and will remove the notice above when I find it safe to use.

+C64C 2-kernals: TESTED OK
+C128 2-kernals: ?
+C64C 4-kernals: ?
+C128 4-kernals: ?

 Changelog: